braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/connected_sources.md

 {% endtab %}
 {% endtabs %}

-### Step 2: Create a new connected source in the Braze dashboard
+### Create a new connected source in the Braze dashboard
 {% tabs %}
 {% tab Snowflake %}